bioimage-io/spec-bioimage-io/README.md

 Model definition and weights.
 Must contain the keys:
-- `script`: script with model definition.
+- `definition`: script with model definition.
   - `source`: relative path from config file to the script
   - `hash`: hash of the script file
   - `name`: Name of class defining the model in `script`